familiarcat/temporal-wake/temporal_wake_novel.md

 Webb glanced at the engineering readout—numbers across a page like tiny, obedient stars—and felt, for a brief heresy, that the universe might deserve them after all.

+Later, alone in engineering, Amara queued a message to LEENA KIMURA on Celestial Bloom—a scientist she’d met at the summit table, a smile like a solved equation.

+“We tune for cradle,” she said into the recorder.
+“You tune for growth.
+If you ever need a bridge between, I build those.”
+She did not send it.
+Yet.

 ---

 ### CHAPTER EIGHT